George K. Denton

 George Kirkpatrick Denton (November 17, 1864 – January 4, 1926) was an American lawyer and politician who served one term as a U.S. Representative from Indiana from 1917 to 1919.
 He was the father of Winfield K. Denton.

 Biography

 Born near Sebree, Kentucky, Denton attended the public schools and Van Horn Institute.

 He was graduated from the Ohio Wesleyan University at Delaware in 1891 and from the law department of Boston (Massachusetts) University in 1893.

 He was admitted to the bar in 1893 and commenced practice in Evansville, Indiana.

 He served as counsel for the Intermediate Life Insurance Co..

 Congress

 Denton was elected as a Democrat to the Sixty-fifth Congress (March 4, 1917 – March 3, 1919).

-He was an unsuccessful candidate for reelection in 1918 to the Sixty-sixth Congress.
+He was an unsuccessful candidate for reelection in 1918 to the Sixty-sixth Congress, losing by four percentage points to Oscar Luhring in the general election.

 Later career and death

 He resumed the practice of law in Evansville, Indiana.

 He was an unsuccessful candidate in 1924 for judge of the Indiana Supreme Court.

 Candidate for the Democratic nomination for United States Senator in 1926, but died before the primary election.

 He died in Evansville, Indiana, January 4, 1926.

 He was interred in Oak Hill Cemetery.